subhk/Frontal_Stability/README.md

-## BiGlobal stability analysis of an oceanic front
+## Linear stability of an oceanic front at finite Rossby number
 (arxiv link of the paper: )